Medicines for bipolar disorder

 - unsteadiness

-- keeping your salt and caffeine intake at about the same level; sudden changes can affect your lithium levels
+- keep your salt and caffeine intake at about the same level each day — sudden changes can affect your lithium levels

-- drink at least 8 to 10 glasses of water a day
+- drink 8 to 10 glasses of water a day

 When should I see my doctor?

-You should see your doctor if you are experiencing ongoing symptoms of bipolar disorder despite treatment.
-You should also see your doctor if you are experiencing side effects.
-These are signs that your medicines may need to be adjusted or changed.
+You should see your doctor if you are still having symptoms despite treatment.
+You should also see your doctor if you have any side effects.
+Your medicines may need to be adjusted or changed.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.